ExpediaGroup/expediagroup-java-sdk/exemplar/exemplar-sdk-graphql/README.md

 ## 🚀 Getting Started

 The `exemplar-sdk-graphql` module contains only the manually implemented classes.
-Models and operations are generated at build time using the Apollo plugin.
+Models and operations are generated at build time using Apollo plugin.
 By default, the generated code is not written to the source directory — it resides in the `build` directory under the `packageName` specified in the plugin configuration.
 This behavior can be customized via the Apollo plugin settings.

 1. **Update the GraphQL schema and exemplar-server code**